 Professor Masco writes and teaches courses on science and technology, U.S. national security culture, political ecology, mass media, and critical theory.
 He is most recently the author of Theater of Operations: National Security Affect from the Cold War to the War on Terror (Duke University Press, 2014), which locates the origins of the present-day U.S. counterterrorism apparatus in the Cold War's "balance of terror."
 His work has been supported by the American Council of Learned Societies, the John D. And Catherine T. MacArthur Foundation, the Wenner-Gren Foundation and the National Endowment for the Humanities.
 His previous work, The Nuclear Borderlands: The Manhattan Project in Post–Cold War New Mexico (Princeton University Press, 2006), was the winner of the J. I. Staley Prize from the School for Advanced Research and the Rachel Carson Prize from the Society for the Social Studies of Science.

 Professor Postone is currently co-director of 3CT.
-His research and teaching focus on nineteenth- and twentieth-century European intellectual history, with emphasis on critical social theories.
+His research and teaching focus on modern and contemporary historical and social theory with emphasis on critical social theories.
 He is particularly interested in self-reflexive theories of historical context—theories that seek to grasp social, economic, and cultural processes in ways that illuminate the relation of such processes to the theories themselves.
-His work also focuses on the problematic of modern anti-Semitism and questions of history, memory, and identity in postwar Germany, as well as on the issue of the global transformations of the past three decades and their implications for understanding the historical trajectory of the twentieth century.
+His work also focuses on the problematic of modern anti-Semitism as a global social and cultural critique and questions of history, memory, and identity in postwar Germany, as well as on the issue of the global transformations of the past three decades and their implications for understanding the historical trajectory of the contemporary world.